Skip to content ↓

 Computing

 The school is very well equipped with Computing resources.
 We have two dedicated Computing rooms, allowing for all students to work on their own machines, along with further multi-access areas that cater for smaller groups.
-We also have numerous sets of computing devices spread across other departments throughout the school, along with several class sets of iPads.
-Our Year 5 block also has two trolleys of laptops and a trolley of iPads devoted specifically for the Year 5 children.
+We also have numerous sets of Chromebooks spread across other departments throughout the school.

-Our wireless network throughout the school supports the use of mobile devices in all areas.
-We currently have a number of laptop and iPad trolleys that are used throughout the school by all subject areas.
+Our wireless network throughout the school supports the use of mobile devices in all areas throughout the school and by all subject areas.

 Key Stage 2 Computing